sasank-pankam/PeerConnect/docs/transfer/file.md

    The `recv_files` method enters a loop where it awaits incoming chunks.
 For each chunk:
    - It aligns the chunk with the corresponding file (in case a chunk spans multiple files).
    - It writes the appropriate slice of data to the file.
-   - It updates the file’s seek position and moves to the next file when one is complete.
+   - It updates the file's seek position and moves to the next file when one is complete.

 3. **Completion:**
    When all files have been received and written to disk, the receiver changes its state to COMPLETED and closes all open file descriptors.